cmelab/flowerMD/paper/paper.md

 @Santana-Bonilla_2023, @polyply_2022, @biosimspace_2019].
-Individually, each of these tools lower the cognitive load of one aspect of an overall workflow such as representing molecules, building initial structures, parameterizing and applying a forcefield, to running simulations.
+Individually, each of these tools lower the cognitive load of one aspect of an overall workflow such as representing molecules, building initial structures, parameterizing and applying a forcefield, and running simulations.
-However, the challenge of stitching the pieces together to create a complete workflow still contains several barriers.
+However, stitching these pieces together to create a complete workflow still poses challenges.

 The computational researcher who follows best practices for accurate, accessible and reproducible results may create a programmatic layer over these individual software packages (i.e. wrapper) that serves to consolidate and automate a complete workflow.
-However, these efforts often use a bespoke approach where the entire workflow design is tailored towards the specific question or project.
+However, these efforts often use a bespoke approach where the entire workflow design is tailored toward the specific question or project.
 Design choices might include the materials studied, the model used (e.g. atomistic or coarse-grained), the source of the forcefield in the model, and the simulation protocols followed.
 As a result, this wrapper is likely unusable